dennishilk/Body2Bits/README.md

 ---
 ▶️ Input Is Lava 🔥 (https://www.youtube.com/@dennis_hilk)
 ---
-Body2Bits is an experimental project that explores using the human body
-as a game controller on Linux.
+Body2Bits is an experimental project exploring the human body as an input device on Linux.

-Unconventional input devices, physical movement, and classic games.
+Instead of traditional controllers, Body2Bits uses physical movement, balance, and weight as primary input signals.
+The goal is not realism or efficiency, but playful, sometimes absurd, and often surprising human–computer interaction.

+This project intentionally blends:

+unconventional hardware

+physical interaction

+minimal software layers

+and a bit of controlled chaos

-## How it works
+How it works

+Input devices
-1. **Input device:** The Wii Balance Board provides weight and balance data.
+Primarily the Wii Balance Board, providing raw weight and balance data.
-2. **Linux input layer:** `evdev` reads the raw device events, while `uinput` exposes a virtual keyboard.
-3. **Mapping:** Movements are translated into key presses for classic games.
+Additional devices (e.g. Wii Remote, cameras, sensors) may be explored later.

+Linux input layer
+Raw data is read via evdev.
+A virtual input device is exposed using uinput, allowing compatibility with existing software.

+Mapping
+Physical actions such as leaning, standing still, squatting, or weight shifts are translated into keyboard or mouse input.

+Calibration
-4. **Calibration:** A persistent calibration profile keeps the experience consistent between sessions.
+A persistent calibration profile ensures consistent behavior across sessions, even with different body weights or setups.

-## Status
+Status

-🧪 **Experimental / Work in Progress**
+🧪 Experimental / Work in Progress
-Initial prototype created on **2026-01-19**.
+Initial prototype created on 2026-01-19

+Expect:

+rapid iteration

+broken ideas

+weird but fun results

+Stability is not the goal.
+Exploration is.

-## Current Prototype
+Current Prototype

-- Wii Balance Board as input device
+Wii Balance Board as primary input device

-- Linux (evdev / uinput)
+Linux (evdev / uinput)

-- Physical movement mapped to keyboard input
+Physical movement mapped to keyboard input

-- Persistent calibration support
+Persistent calibration support